arvyy/kawa-maven-plugin-example/README.md

 Library project
 * exposes a r7rs scheme library to be used in other r7rs/kawa projects,
-* uses java library dependencies, downloaded from remote maven repository, to implement needed functionality,
+* uses java library dependencies, automatically downloaded from maven central repository, to implement needed functionality,
-* defines unit tests,
+* defines unit tests.
-* does not impose specific kawa version / dependency for other projects that wish to use it.

 Application project
 * uses library subproject as a dependency,